cocos/cocos-docs/en/scripting/decorator.md

 The `type` option specifies the cc type of the attribute.
 The type can be specified with several forms of arguments.

-- Cocos Creator 3.0 built-in property type identifier
+- Cocos Creator 3.0 built-in property type identifier:

   `CCInteger`, `CCFloat`, `CCBoolean`, and `CCString` are built-in property type identifiers that generally work on array properties.
 Non-array types usually do not need to declare a type.
   - `CCInteger` declares the type as **integer**.